GoLearnToCode/kiei925-spring17/weeks/1/reading.md

 * You *will* need to look up more details online.
 I will provide some helpful links on the course website, but there’s a thing now called Google.

-**Consider The Following**
+> **Consider The Following...**
+>

-Professional developers make their money by knowing how to invent unique solutions through research, not by memorizing past solutions.
+> Professional developers make their money by knowing how to invent unique solutions through research, not by memorizing past > solutions.
 They have learned how to think.
 Not how to copy.
+>

-_What should you learn now, so that you can continue to learn more on your own?_
+>What should you learn now, so that you can continue to learn more on your own?

 ## Secrets of the Ninjas